Second Trimester Screening (STS) Guide

 How is a Report Amended?

-Health-care practitioners can write the amendment(s) directly on the screening report and fax it back to the Multiple Marker Screening Laboratory, indicating that an amendment is required as per the enclosed report.
-Alternatively, health-care practitioners can fax a note with the pregnant individual's name, date of birth, health card number, and details related to the amendment request including relevant clinical information.
+Health-care providers can write the amendment(s) directly on the screening report and fax it back to the Multiple Marker Screening Laboratory, indicating that an amendment is required as per the enclosed report.
+Alternatively, health-care providers can fax a note with the pregnant individual's name, date of birth, health card number, and details related to the amendment request including relevant clinical information.

 Communicate Results and Next Steps

-- Ensure continuity of care: forward the report to any other practitioners involved in the care of the pregnant individual.
+• Ensure continuity of care - forward the report to any other health-care providers involved in the care of the pregnant individual.